TWO TYPES OF GLASS EXPLAINED

 Low-e coatings have been developed to minimize the amount of ultraviolet and infrared light that can pass through glass without compromising the amount of visible light that is transmitted.

 When heat or light energy is absorbed by glass it is either shifted away by moving air or reradiated by the glass surface.
 The ability of a material to radiate energy is known as emissivity.
 In general, highly reflective materials have a low emissivity and dull darker colored materials have a high emissivity.
 All materials, including windows, radiate heat in the form of long-wave, infrared energy depending on the emissivity and temperature of their surfaces.
-Radiant energy is one of the important ways heat transfer occurs with windows.
-Reducing the emissivity of one or more of the window glass surfaces improves a window’s insulating properties.
-For example, uncoated glass has an emissivity of .84, while PPG’s solar control Solarban 70XL glass has an emissivity of .02.

 Whether a low-e coating is considered passive or solar control, they offer improvements in performance numbers.
-The following are used to measure the effectiveness of glass with low-e coatings:

 U-Value is the rating given to a window based on how much heat loss it allows.